 In Section 6.1, we discuss when and why to use stratified sampling.
 The estimate for mean and total are provided when the sampling scheme is stratified sampling.
-An example of using stratified sampling to compute the estimates as well as the standard deviation of the estimates are provided.
+An example of using stratified sampling to compute the estimates as well as the standard deviation of the estimates is provided.
 Confidence intervals for these estimates are then discussed.

 Lesson 6: Ch.
 11.1-11.6 of Sampling by Steven Thompson, 3rd edition

-- determine the optimal allocation of sample sizes,
+- Determine the optimal allocation of sample sizes,

-- compute estimates when post-stratification is used,
+- Compute estimates when post-stratification is used,

-- compute the variance for the estimates when post-stratification is used, and
+- Compute the variance for the estimates when post-stratification is used, and